Introduction to version control with Git - Why we want to track versions and how to go back in time to a working version

 We start with an existing repository on the web to visually explain the basic concepts of version control.
 We later move to a local repository.
 Our goal there is not only to be able to apply changes to an existing repository but to also be able to turn own projects into Git repositories and to share them with others.

-In the separate collaborative Git lesson, we teach more use of remote repositories and good collaborative workflows.
+In the separate collaborative Git lesson, we focus more on the collaboration and the use of remote repositories.
 We try to stick to simple workflows, just enough for researchers who are not obsessed with Git to be able to work well.

 The goals of the module as a whole are that the learner will feel comfortable about committing changes, branching, and merging.